pingcap/dm/docs/RFCS/20190722_error_handling.md

 ## Abstract

-This proposal introduce an error code mechanism in the DM error system, making a regulation for error handling.
+This proposal introduces an error code mechanism in the DM error system, making a regulation for error handling.

 Table of contents: